HamedHojatian/CF-mMIMO-HBF/README.md

-# Limited-Fronthaul Cell-Free Hybrid Beamforming with Distributed Neural Networks
+# Decentralized Beamforming for Cell-Free Massive MIMO with Unsupervised Learning

-In this repository you can find the simulation source code of: "Limited-Fronthaul Cell-Free Hybrid Beamforming with Distributed Neural Networks".
+In this repository you can find the simulation source code of: "[Decentralized Beamforming for Cell-Free Massive MIMO with Unsupervised Learning](https://128.84.4.60/abs/2106.16194)".

 ## Channel model